effizientest/Open-Data-EPC/README.md

 This repository is featuring open code from the Eranet EPC4SES project. see also http://epc4ses.eu

-dxml is a file storing changes in the xml from the energy performance certification for a renovation proposal. for the backhround see also http://finsesco.eu
+dxmlschema is a file storing changes in the xml from the energy performance certification for a renovation proposal. for the backhround see also http://finsesco.eu